zz-noaa/swe_analysis_and_plots/README.md

 # swe_analysis_and_plots
-Contains codes for querying data from databases and further processing and plotting The codes was located at m3
+Contains codes for querying data from databases and further processing and plotting.
+The codes was initiallylocated at /nwcdev/nwm_da_m3_dev